Chay2203/SARtoEO/README.md

 # SARtoEO
-Made a model to convert SAR Images to EO format (Winner of AI X SpaceTech Hackathon)
+Made a model to convert SAR Images to EO format<br>
+(Winner of AI X SpaceTech Hackathon)